Stocks rally again worldwide as Election Day finally arrives

 The Labor Department is also releasing its jobs report for October on Friday, where economists expect to see another slowdown in growth.
 Meanwhile, it’s another heavy week for corporate earnings reports as companies continue to report drops in profit for the summer that weren’t as bad as Wall Street feared.

 Hanging above it all is the continuing coronavirus pandemic.
 Several European governments are bringing back restrictions on businesses in hopes of stemming worsening virus counts.
-In the United States, where deaths and hospitalizations are also on the rise, the worry is that fear alone of the virus could depress sales for companies.
+In the United States, where infections are also rising at a troubling rate, the worry is that fear alone of the virus could depress sales for companies.

 So far this earnings reporting season, companies are saying their profits fell during the summer, but not by as much as Wall Street feared.

-Arista Networks jumped 19.3% to one of the the biggest gains in the S&P 500 after the cloud-networking company reported a 24% drop in net income that nevertheless topped analysts' forecasts.
+Arista Networks jumped 16% to the biggest gain in the S&P 500 after the cloud-networking company reported a 19% drop in net income that nevertheless topped analysts' forecasts.

 In Asia, South Korea’s Kospi rose 1.9%, Hong Kong’s Hang Seng gained 2% and stocks in Shanghai climbed 1.4%.